Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 Outside of going back to pure entrepreneurship (which I have now done again!), I would be a hurricane hunter.

 The idea of being able to fly into the eye of the storm is absolutely fascinating to me.
-I have always been the thrill of the chase type of person.
+One great thing about social media is that the hurricane hunters are able to share videos of them flying into the eye.

 Where is your favorite exciting place to visit?